romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your enterprise requires a systematic approach to distributing GitHub Actions across various teams.
+Q: Your enterprise requires a systematic approach to distributing GitHub Actions across various teams.
 What is the most effective strategy?
 <details><summary>Show the answer</summary><p>

 - **Develop a private, centralized repository for actions and manage access using GitHub's built-in permission system**